magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

+.. _trunk-id_provider:

+Provider
+""""""""

+We did not write the description to this field.

 .. _trunk-trunkcode:

-Trunk name
-""""""""""
+Name
+""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-user:

-User
-""""

-We not write the description to this field.
+Username
+""""""""

+Only used if the authentication is via user and pass.